-The Brookhaven Science Associates, LLC 401(k) Plan (the "401(k) Plan" or the "Plan") provides participants with the opportunity to invest for retirement through convenient payroll deductions while reducing your current income taxes.
+The Brookhaven Science Associates, LLC 401(k) Plan (the "401(k) Plan" or the "Plan") provides participants with the opportunity to invest for retirement through convenient payroll deductions.
 Enrollment in the 401(k) Plan is optional and you direct the investment of your account.
 You can receive the accumulated balance in your account in an annuity or another optional form available under the 401(k) Plan when you retire, terminate employment or attain age 591⁄2.
 You can also take loans or hardship distributions if you need to access your savings before you retire and you meet the 401(k) Plan's requirements.
-Because the 401(k) Plan is a "qualified" plan under the Internal Revenue Code, you don't pay income taxes on your benefit until it is actually paid to you.
 Please note that the Employer reserves the right to amend or terminate this 401(k) Plan at any time and for any reason.
+Because the 401(k) Plan is an individual account plan, the benefits provided by the 401(k) Plan are not insured by the Pension Benefit Guaranty Corporation.